On the number of tangencies among $1$-intersecting $x$-monotone curves: Proof of Theorem

 Clearly, there are no Type~4 tangencies among the blue curves, however, there might be tangencies of other types among them.
 Next we wish to obtain a subset of the blue curves such that every pair of them are crossing and they together contain a percentage of the tangency points that we consider.
 It follows from Proposition~\ref{prop:poset} that the largest chain in the partially ordered set of the blue curves with respect to $\prec_1$ is of length two.
 Therefore, by Mirsky's Theorem (the dual of Dilworth's Theorem) the blue curves can be partitioned into two antichains with respect to $\prec_1$.
 The blue curves of one of these antichains contain at least half of the tangency points that we consider.
 By continuing with this set of blue curves and applying the same argument twice more with respect to $\prec_2$ and $\prec_3$ we obtain a set of pairwise crossing blue curves that together contain at least $1/8$ of the tangency points of Type~4 to the right of $\ell$.
 Henceforth we consider these blue curves and the red curves that touch at least one of them at a Type~4 tangency point to the right of $\ell$.

 Let $G=(B\cup R,E)$ be the (bipartite) \emph{tangencies graph} of these blue and red curves.
 That is, $B$ corresponds to the blue curves, $R$ corresponds to the red curves and $E$ corresponds to pairs of touching blue and red curves (at Type~4 tangency points to the right of $\ell$).
 We order the edges of $G$ according to the order of their corresponding tangency points from left to right.
-We will show that $G$ has linearly many edges using the following fact, attributed to R\"odl~\cite{rodl} in~\cite{GERBNER202366}.